tsankuanglee/cuber/README.md

 # TK's Cuber

+I enjoy [Ryan Heise's Rubik's Cube Simulator a lot](http://www.ryanheise.com/cube/speed.html), but I needed to make a few modification, and I'd like a more portable version to share with friends.
+I like Java myself, but non-techies around me are having trouble installingn it.
+Therefore, I decided to look for a javascript version to improve.

-The original Cuber framework was written by the very talented Stewart Smith.
+The original Cuber framework was written by the very talented [Stewart Smith](https://github.com/stewdio/Cuber-DEMO).
 I customized it in the following ways:

 ## The new set of control keys are more suitable for my needs.